HugoOM/sfdx_autoheader/README.md

 # Summary

-Salesforce Documenter aims at facilitating proper and structured code documenting for Salesforce-related files, by automating related tasks such as File Header Insertion & Update, as well as Method Header insertion.
+Salesforce Documenter aims at facilitating properly structured code documentation for Salesforce-related files by automating related tasks such as generating & maintaining File and Method headers.

-Salesforce Documenter can be adopted as a project-wide and/or team-wide standard, in an effort to encourage and eventually enforce proper code documenting.
+_SFDoc_ can be adopted as a project-wide and/or team-wide standard, in an effort to encourage, and eventually enforce, proper code documenting.

 Through these means, code becomes easier to understand, maintain, and evolve.

 # Features

-- Add a method header to any Apex method, with JavaDoc-Like tags to be completed with the method's and contextual details
+- Add a Method header to any Apex method; generating ApexDoc-compliant tags.

 ![Method Header Demo](https://github.com/HugoOM/sfdx_autoheader/blob/master/images/Instructions_MethodHeader.gif?raw=true)

-- Add/Update a header to any Salesforce file (Apex, Visualforce, Aura, LWC, JavaScript)
+- Add a File header to any Salesforce file (Apex, Visualforce, Aura, LWC, JavaScript).

 ![File Header Demo](https://github.com/HugoOM/sfdx_autoheader/blob/master/images/Instructions_FileHeader.gif?raw=true)